robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-sat.md

 ---

 ## Q2: How do you reduce SAT to Integer Linear Programming?

+**Answer:** Encode Boolean variables as 0-1 ILP variables and clauses as constraints.

+**Key Insight:**
+- Map Boolean variables to 0-1 ILP variables
+- Encode clause satisfaction as linear inequality: sum of literals ≥ 1
+- Use (1 - xᵢ) for negated literals

+**Hint:** Each clause becomes a constraint requiring at least one literal to be TRUE.
+For clause (x₁ ∨ ¬x₂ ∨ x₃), use constraint: x₁ + (1 - x₂) + x₃ ≥ 1.

 ### 1. NP-Completeness Proof of ILP: Solution Validation